ChiefVishPat/portfolio/index.md

   <section class="page-right" markdown="1">
 ## About Me

-I'm a software engineer focused on building reliable backend systems and AI-powered workflows for real-world finance and operations use cases.
-I specialize in backend engineering, but I’m open to all kinds of engineering roles because I’m an adaptable, determined builder who enjoys learning quickly and shipping impactful products.
+I’m a software engineer who enjoys building reliable systems and intelligent workflows that make real-world products more efficient and user-focused.
+Most of my experience has been in backend and AI-driven automation within fintech, but I’m always eager to learn across the stack and take on engineering challenges that deliver tangible impact.

 I am a **U.S. citizen and do not require visa sponsorship**.